 - drive with the doors locked, windows closed and valuables out of sight

-- remain vigilant when your vehicle is stationary
+- remain vigilant when your vehicle is stopped

-- park in secured car parks whenever possible
+- park in secured car parks where possible

-- if you rent a car, ensure you have insurance for theft.
+- if you rent a car, ensure you have theft insurance.

 If you're involved in a traffic accident: